matomo-org/developer-documentation/docs/generated/2.0-b6/Piwik/ViewDataTable/Config.md

 Array property mapping DataTable column names with their internationalized names.

 #### Description

-The value you specify for this property is merged with the default value so you don't have to specify translations that already exist in the default value.
-TODO: still accurate?

 The default value for this property is set elsewhere.
 It will contain translations of common metrics.